 True to form, they’ve run over 400,000 live chat sessions and 875,000 support tickets.

 The second major benefit of a small team is that they’re able to offer fast, friendly service that most other companies can’t match.

 Here’s how this support section usually reads on every other hosting company.

 The company’s live chat pops up.
 In most cases, you have no idea who you’re dealing with.
 There’s usually a small chance there is a picture of the person helping you, it’s obviously a fake, stock image.

 (Or worse – they don’t offer live chat and force you to send an impersonal, slow email.)

 But not FastComet.

-Shortly after visiting their site for the first time, Bogdan reached out for help.
+Shortly after visiting their site for the first time, Frank G. reached out for help.
 To our surprise, he started engaging seconds after we threw a question his way.

-Bogdan was super friendly, answering our queries within seconds.
+Frank was super-friendly, answering our queries within seconds.
 It shows he’s a real person who’s friendly and wants to help.

 So this isn’t some unprofessional call center that barely pays minimum wage.
 FastComet invests heavily in customer support and it shows.